dart0x01/spinjitzudocs/README.md

 The purpose of this additional documentation is to increase transparency on specific policies.
 We will aim to update this occasionally, and you may propose suggestions and additions in a support ticket.

+---

+## Blocked Words List
+You may view all the words blocked in our AutoMod filters in (📃 Blocked Word List)[blocked_words.md].
+This document contains the unfiltered language of our wordlists.
+We advise against accessing it for most people as certain words may be triggering.

 © 2026 Ancilla